d3ltaV/NMH-Navigator/docs/SRS.md

    - Separate pages for Workjobs, Classes, Co-Curriculars
    - Search and filter functions per page

-6. **Class Review: Challenge-Enjoyment Dot Plot System**
+6. **Class Review System**
-   - Users can place a dot on the two-axis grid (challenge and likeability) to represent their experiences for classes
+   - Logged-in users can easily submit their reviews to different classes, work jobs, and cocurricular opportunities.
+Some modules allow for a 1 to 5 experience rating.
-   - Only logged-in users can submit a dot
+   - Users can view reviews from other people

 6. **General Resources Page**
    - Page includes hyperlinks to existing NMH tools and platforms that can be helpful (official website, club database, etc.)